Back to DaveOpinion

 Is this starting to sound terrifying?
 It should - because we are talking about a massive change and handing over great power.
 But to say that it is terrifying so therefore we won't *choose* it is the same naivety that thinks we won't choose cell phones.
 We will.
 We just need to make sure that it is built safely.
 That it is non-malicious and is controlled by safe organizations that we trust.
 That's a big ask, but that is the ask we need to focus on, instead of simply clamoring in terror that it cannot happen because it's scary.

 And this is where many people think AI will falter, though history has shown us that they are wrong, whether they like it or not.
 To think that humans will knowingly choose to ignore the option of these idealized companions, these unfailing friends, these perfect lovers, simply because the emotion is one-sided, this is to also pretend that we don't cry at movies, or laugh when we read books, or feel love when we listen to a song.
 The movie doesn't feel anything about you, and those characters aren't real.
 But it creates a real and powerful emotion that we don't question.
+We celebrate these one-sided emotional experiences even more the more powerful they are.
 We will feel those emotions from our 'companions'.
-And that is one of the big questions.
+And that is one of the big questions we will have to reckon.
 What will be the point of having actual human friends when we can fulfill our need for companionship with an idealized partner?
 Who will have time for the 'real' companionship of a human, with all of its failings, all of its difficulties, when we can have perfect companionship?
 That leads us to the hard to fathom prospect of a future where we don't have (or need) human companionship anymore.
 To deny this simply because it sounds so alien or terrifying is to misunderstand what happens in exponential change.

-There is another massive question that is created by all of this.
+There is another massive question that is created by all of this that society will need to face.

 As AI grows, its capabilities of replacing mental labor grows.

 When AI becomes smarter than humans...
-And I say when, not if, we can see that this will be a gradient.
+And I say when, not if, it is important to recognize that this will be a gradient.
 There is an entire range of mental labor, from solving basic problems like planning shipping routes, which AI is already doing, to teaching our students, to writing code, to governing our populace.
 Eventually AI will be able to do all of these things better than us.
 And as that happens, we will have to figure out what we want life to look like.

 But humans don't deal with change quickly, and this is where we need to start preparing.
 Imagine the inflection point where AI is effectively smarter than half of the population.
 That means that half of the population could still produce value that cannot be accomplished by AI, but the other half of the population is incapable of producing any meaningful work to society.
 They are not worthless, they are still people, but anything they would be able to do can be done cheaper and better by AI.
 So now their ability to contribute to society has been taken away.

-Traditionally when industries dissolve in a capitalist society because of technology, it is very disruptive to the families in those technologies, but often times they are forced to go through the cost of switching to a new industry, to train for different work.
+Traditionally when industries dissolve in a capitalist society because of technology, while it is very disruptive to the families in those technologies, often times the tragic cost they are forced to pay is to switch to an entirely new industry, to train for different work.
 But what happens when there is simply no work left that you are capable to train for, because AI can produce everything you can produce better, faster, cheaper?

 It's worth stating that my personal bias for market control happens to be on the side of capitalism, I enjoy living in the reward system of a free market.
-But when this shift starts to occur, if we as a society hold on to capitalism as a governing system for our market, then we will have many people lost, many people without the ability to care for themselves.
+But when this shift starts to occur, if we as a society hold on to capitalism as a governing system for our market, then we will be doomed to have many people lost, many people without the ability to care for themselves.
 Can they just take service jobs to serve those who do have the abilities and means?
 No, because those service jobs will be done by AI powered robots.
+There will be nothing left for them.
+How are they going to be treated by the people who are fortunate enough to be replaced?
+Will we grow enough as humans to take care of each other through this transition?
+Human history does not perhaps give us much hope in this department, so maybe we need to start considering how we can tackle these issues now, before they take us completely by surprise.
+Our only other hope is that this gradient of change is so fast that AI overtakes all of society quickly enough that we can skip this ugly middle portion.
+I have to remind myself as I write this article that my linear brain is probably overestimating how long we will spend it this transition, so perhaps we will luck out and it will happen so fast that we will all get to be obsolete together.

 But wait.. talking about being smart enough to do something?
 What about when AI is smarter than humans and can be more intelligent about governing ourselves?